Steve King

 Initial concept input

-A group-intelligence elicitation session starts with an input tool that gathers concepts from a local or distributed team of knowledge workers and domain experts.
+A group-intelligence elicitation session starts with an input tool that gathers concepts from a local or distributed team of knowledge workers, AI agents and domain experts.
 In this example, team inputs are "bucketed" in SWOT categories, but the categories are completely flexible and can be different for every exercise.

 Multi-scale rating tool

 After concepts are received from team members, subsequent exercises organize, rank, rate and prioritize the items.
-Each discussion item can be ranked by multiple criteria
+Each discussion item can be ranked by multiple criteria.
+The contributions of humans and AI agents are interleaved so as to strengthen and validate outputs.

 Check-off exercise